How to Deal With a Highly Sensitive Child

 We all know that children, in general, are quite difficult to handle.
 Certain children, however, are noticeably more reactive to certain situations than others.
-They are highly sensitive to parents being firm with them, or things not turning out the way they want to.
+They are highly sensitive to parents being firm with them or things not turning out the way they want to.
 This leads to extreme reactions that range from extremely whiny to be completely disconnected from any conversations.
-This, pretty much, is what it feels to be around a highly emotional child.
+This, pretty much, is what it feels to be around a highly sensitive child.

 When it comes to a highly sensitive child or hypersensitive kids, the signs are rather apparent in their behaviour.
 These are on the verge of an emotional breakdown and resulting in total loss of control of themselves.
-It’s best to bring these signs to the attention of your child so that they, too, are aware of them.
+It’s best to bring these signs to the attention of your child so that they, too, are aware of themselves.

 - Fidgeting – Seemingly unsatisfied with how the situation is, they will try to engage with certain objects or even their own selves, constantly moving around.

 - Begging – If their demands are not met, they start begging for it, which may result in dramatic behaviour around you.

 - Irritation – Any conversation with them will end up with an irritated reply or an answer for no apparent reason.
 Any slight actions might get them upset, too.

 - Disconnect – The child completely shuts off contact with you.
 They don’t talk, don’t respond, won’t meet your eye, and be aloof and uninterested in anything at all.

 How to Determine How Sensitive Your Child is